lewisHome/p4_Advanced_lane_finding/writeup_template.md

 As the above images show in good light the lane lines appera very sharply in the S and L channels however under bad lighting conditions the lanes appear more clearly in the H Channel.

-2.)
-The next step is to find lines in the image.
-To do this I first detect edges using a canny edge detection method on the H, L, and S input images.
-Next I perform a perspective transform to provide a top down view of each image.
+3.)
+The next step is to perform a perspective transform to provide a top down view of each image.
+THis is carried out using the perspectiveTransform function on lines 58 - 63.

 ![Edges](examples/Edges.jpg)